dilansachcha/Thumbait/README.md

 # 🎨 Thumbait - AI-Powered Thumbnail Generator

-> **🚧 Work in Progress:** This project is currently under active development.
-The frontend client is being built out, and the Node.js/Express backend integration with the Google Gemini API is in the upcoming roadmap.

 An AI-Powered SaaS thumbnail generator built on the MERN stack.
 Thumbait is designed to streamline the content creation process by integrating the Google Gemini API for prompt-to-image generation, featuring secure JWT authentication and automated asset management via Cloudinary.

 ## 🚀 Tech Stack